Cinque Terre Itinerary for 2 Days: A Perfect Weekend Trip

 Riomaggiore village

-We’ll start at the southernmost village of Cinque Terre Riomaggiore, which is a perfect introduction to the region.
-Colorful houses, narrow streets, and charming views—that's what defines Cinque Terre.
-And it’s what'll cheer you up after you get off the sweaty train.
+I started at the southernmost village of Cinque Terre Riomaggiore, which is a perfect introduction to the region.
+Colorful houses, narrow streets, and charming views—that's what defines a visit to Cinque Terre.
+And it’s what cheered me up after I got off the sweaty train.

 The most interesting place in the village has to be Castello di Riomaggiore, the ruin of a castle so old that in the first written record of it from the 500s, the castle is already called “ancient”!
 Moreover, in the 8th century, part of the castle was torn down to make a cemetery out of it.